awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launchv2-troubleshooting.md

 1. Check the latest entries in `%ProgramData%\Amazon\EC2Launch\log\agent.log`\.

-1. If no errors occurred, try running the service manually from `%ProgramFiles%\Amazon\EC2Launch\EC2Launch.exe` to see if the tasks succeed\.
+1. If no errors occurred, try running the service manually from `"%ProgramFiles%\Amazon\EC2Launch\EC2Launch.exe" run` to see if the tasks succeed\.

 ## Windows event logs<a name="ec2launchv2-windows-event-logs"></a>